 3.3.3 Slope Failure Prioritization Model

 The slope failure prioritization model was created with the fuzzy overlay results from the slope failure susceptibility map and three asset layers: trails, roads, and new border construction roads.
 The assets were equal in both risk and vulnerability.
-The model utilized two kinds of buffers: a qualitative 50-meter buffer and quantitative one-to-two-meter buffer.
+The model utilized two kinds of buffers: a qualitative 50-meter buffer and quantitative 1-2 meter buffer.
 The 50-meter buffer was created to show a visualization of the slope failure susceptibility categories within each asset and provide maps to aid in on site monitoring.
-The quantitative one-and-two-meter buffer was created to determine the area of each susceptibility category within each asset.
-The distinction of the one-and-two-meter buffers represents the width of each asset.
-The trail asset received a one-meter buffer while the two road assets received a two-meter buffer.
+The quantitative 1-2 meter buffer was created to determine the area of each susceptibility category within each asset.
+The distinction of the 1-2 meter buffer represents the width of each asset.
+The trail asset received a 1-meter buffer while the two road assets received a 2-meter buffer.

 Results & Discussion